whybread/spring-boot-guide/README.md

-# Spring Boot Guide
+# Spring Boot Tutorial
-A Spring Boot Guide
+A Spring Boot Tutorial

 ## 1. Primary goals are: